gfoidl/DataCompression/doc/DeadBand.md

 | raw | 1000 | 19.6584 | 0.1960 | -0.0330 | 2.3442 |
 | compressed | 490 | 19.6623 | 0.2007 | -0.1021 | 2.4672 |

-As can bee seen statistics didn't change significantally, but the recorded datapoints was reduced -- by filtering noise -- by 51%.
+As can be seen statistics didn't change significantally, but the count of recorded datapoints was reduced -- by filtering noise -- by 51%.

 ## Literature